Nyikayaramba orders chiefs to vote for Mugabe - NewsDay Zimbabwe

 ZIMBABWE National Army (ZNA) Major-General Douglas Nyikayaramba last week ordered traditional leaders to play a leading role in ensuring that President Robert Mugabe wins next year’s presidential election.

-Addressing chiefs during commemorations of the Traditional Leaders’ Day at 4 Brigade headquarters in Masvingo last Friday, Nyikayaramba described chiefs as key players in ensuring a Zanu PF victory.
+Addressing chiefs during commemorations of the Traditional Leaders’ Day at 4 Brigade headquarters in Masvingo last Friday, Nyikayaramba described chiefs as key players in ensuring a Zanu PF victory.soldiers,” he said.

-“This is a very important day.
-It unites government, traditional leaders and soldiers,” he said.

 “We should keep reminding each other about the history of this country, where we are coming from, and where we are going, chiefs are the custodians of the country, the nerve centre of the country.